pigeonposse/stylelint-config/README.md

 ## 📜 License

-The sofware is licensed with GPL-3 (GNU GENERAL PUBLIC LICENSE Version 3)
+The software is licensed with GPL-3 (GNU GENERAL PUBLIC LICENSE Version 3)

 [Read more](https://github.com/PigeonPosse/linter/LICENSE)